pjn51/brainweb-2/People & Organizations/Lebanon.md

+---
+aliases: [Lebanese]
+---
 # Lebanon 🇱🇧
-`TAGS`:

 ---
-# Introduction
 Lebanon is a country in the Middle East.

-# 2010s
-A warehouse containing lots of explosive material exploded in August 2020.
+A warehouse containing lots of explosive material exploded in August 2020, decimating a large swath of Beiruit.

+In the 2022 elections, the coalition led by [[Hezbollah]] lost power.